 Uday Foundation, an NGO that is raising funds so that it can reach its goal of providing food supplies to 50,000 underprivileged people for a month.
 It also wishes to provide 1,00,000 soaps and sanitizers to the homeless.

 Youth for Unity and Voluntary Action – YUVA, has been providing food to the slum dwellers and needy families.
-They are helping families of municipal sweepers, families that relied on food and other stalls like ice-creams, chaats, garlands, balloons, etc. They have reached nearly 688 households, but their service has been restricted considering the risks of the disease.
+They are helping families of municipal sweepers, families that relied on food and other stalls like ice-creams, chaats, garlands, balloons, etc. They have reached nearly 688 households, but their service has been restricted considering the precautionary measure and risks of the disease.
 They are waiting for official permissions to continue.

 These are just a few of many NGOs and other volunteering groups that are helping out.